-Here is one more simple example, which tries to open a file where you do not have permission to write in the file, so it raises an exception:
+This example tries to open a file where you do not have write permission, so it raises an exception −

 #!/usr/bin/python try: fh = open("testfile", "r") fh.write("This is my test file for exception handling!!") except IOError: print "Error: can\'t find file or read data" else: print "Written content in the file successfully"

 You can also use the except statement with no exceptions defined as follows −

 try: You do your operations here; ...................... except: If there is any exception, then execute this block. ...................... else: If there is no exception then execute this block.

 This kind of a try-except statement catches all the exceptions that occur.
 Using this kind of try-except statement is not considered a good programming practice though, because it catches all exceptions but does not make the programmer identify the root cause of the problem that may occur.

 You can also use the same except statement to handle multiple exceptions as follows −

 try: You do your operations here; ...................... except(Exception1[, Exception2[,...ExceptionN]]]): If there is any exception from the given exception list, then execute this block. ...................... else: If there is no exception then execute this block.

 You can use a finally: block along with a try: block.
 The finally block is a place to put any code that must execute, whether the try-block raised an exception or not.
 The syntax of the try-finally statement is this −

 try: You do your operations here; ......................
 Due to any exception, this may be skipped. finally: This would always be executed. ......................